zucchinicheesecake/TriadMatrix/README.md

         │   SURFACE WEAVE      │ — Simple Fractals, Luminite
         └───────────────────────┘

-📜 THE NEXUS COVENANT
+📜 THE MATRIX COVENANT
-The TriadNexus is bound by the MIT License, granting freedom to wield, transform, and share its essence, provided the original weavers are honored.
+The TriadMatrix is bound by the MIT License, granting freedom to wield, transform, and share its essence, provided the original weavers are honored.
 See LICENSE for the full covenant.

 🌌 HEED THE FRACTAL CALL 🌌
-“The Nexus hums with infinite threads.
+“The Matrix hums with infinite threads.
 Will you weave its destiny?”
 Begin Your Journey • Report Rifts • Cosmic Scrolls